t3imasd/t3aisat/documentation/app-store/deploy_ios.md

    page of App Store Connect,
    available from the dropdown menu at the top of the page.

-For more details, see
-[Distribute an app using TestFlight][distributionguide_testflight].
+For more details, see [Distribute an app using TestFlight](https://help.apple.com/xcode/mac/current/#/dev2539d985f).

 ## Release your app to the App Store